7th Street Casino: History

 In April 2004, the State of Kansas raided and shut down the casino and seized the casino's gambling equipment and $500,000 in cash.
 In September 2004, the National Indian Gaming Commission reversed their decision and said the casino could not reopen.
 In October 2004, the tribe sued the agency at the US District Court for the District of Columbia.
 The case was eventually transferred to the US District Court for the District of Kansas.
 In December 2004, US District Court Judge Julie A. Robinson ruled the raid was illegal, but the casino could not reopen until the legal issues were resolved.
 The US Tenth Circuit Court of Appeals later agreed the raid was illegal and violated the tribe's sovereignty.
 The tribe spent an approximate $20 million to renovate and convert the Scottish Rite Temple into a casino, which it opened on January 10, 2008, as a class II casino.
 US District Judge Richard Dean Rogers dismissed the state's final legal challenge against the casino in September 2008, enabling the casino to pursue full class III status.
 In December 2010, the Wyandotte Nation and the state reached an agreement to allow the casino to become a class III casino and offer slot machines.

+On March 31, 2026, Wyandotte Nation Chief Billy Friend and Kansas Governor Laura Kelly signed a new Tribal-State Gaming Compact.
+The agreement superseded a 1995 compact and updated the Class III status along with authorizing the facility to pursue sports betting alongside its existing gaming operations.